claudioverardo/roboeye/docs/DOCS.md

 + **rois**:               ROIs matched with the markers
 + **i_arucos**:           indices of the markers matched with the rois
 + **rois_R**:             rotation matrices of the roto-translations that map points from the ROIs frames into the world frame (Matlab convention)
 + **rois_t**:             translation vectors of the roto-translations that map points from the ROIs frames into the world frame (Matlab convention)
++ **stats**:              struct with some performance statistics
+    + number of ROIs extracted/refined
+    + times of ROIs extraction/refinement/matching and pose estimation
+    + reprojection errors of lin/nonlin PnP
 </details>

 <!-- check_boundaries matlab function -->